 Arguably the toughest boss in the game.
 The eponymous boss uses fire-based attacks, the most deadly of which is his so-called "Red Lightning Hose", which deals both physical and lightning damage.
 His defense rating is one of the highest amongst the bosses, second only to Duriel.
 In addition, his high resistance to fire make him a tough opponent.
 Most players prefer to face Diablo in groups of three or more rather than fighting him on their own.
 Diablo appears in the game after the five seals in the Chaos Sanctuary are opened.
 Diablo is the youngest of the three Prime Evil brothers.

-Similar to its predecessor, the player controls his or her protagonist from an isometric view, mainly using the mouse, although several functions such as skills and potions can be hot-keyed for faster access.
-Focusing on fast, action-heavy combat, the game's main attraction and source of its replay value are the randomly generated environments and monsters, as well as an enormous amount of collectible gear to improve the player character.
+As in Diablo, the player controls his or her protagonist from an isometric view, mainly using the mouse, although several functions such as skills and potions can be hot-keyed for faster access.
+The game's key features are randomly generated environments and monsters, as well as an enormous amount of collectible gear to gather.